SkymouseStudios/skymse-jekyll/_drafts/establishing-a-niche.md

 permalink: "/establishing-a-niche-a-look-at-etsy"

 ---
-ESTABLISHING A NICHE: A Look at Etsy
+Establishing a Niche: A Look at Etsy

 Etsy.
 Yeah, let’s talk Etsy.